 The Goal

-But I did want to know when the sauna is on or off and use that to trigger other smart home actions, like adjusting lights or room settings.
+I didn’t want to modify the sauna’s internal electronics: no automatic start or stop, no automatic music.
+Aside from the safety concerns, those things didn’t add much value for me.
+What I did want was to know when the sauna is on or off, and use that to trigger other smart home actions like adjusting lights or room settings.

 First Ideas (and Why I Rejected Them)